A quantitative Khintchine-Groshev theorem for S-arithmetic Diophantine approximation: Introduction

+for some $\ell_p<n$ ($p\in S_f$) and any function $\psi_\infty$ satisfies the condition in \Cref{main thm 2}, but the case when $\ell_p=n$ could be not our example because of the absence of such a pair $(\delta_1, \alpha)$ (see volume formulas in \Cref{Volume Formula} and also explanation in \Cref{Dirichlet case}).

 The paper is organized as follows.
-In \Cref{Sec: Notation}, we introduce $S$-arithmetic settings and notations, and compute the volume formula of the region bounded by the inequalities $\|\ox\|^m_p\le \psi_p(\|\oy\|_p^n)$ and $\|\oy\|^n_p\le T_p$ for each $p\in S$, which will be used for obtaining \Cref{main thm}.
-In \Cref{Sec: Convergence Case}, we will show the convergence case of \Cref{New Khintchine-Groshev thm}.
+In \Cref{Volume Formula}, we compute the volume formula of the region bounded by the inequalities $\|\ox\|^m_p\le \psi_p(\|\oy\|_p^n)$ and $\|\oy\|^n_p\le T_p$ for each $p\in S$, which will be used for obtaining \Cref{main thm 1} and \Cref{main thm 2}.
+In \Cref{Sec: Convergence Case}, we will show the convergent case of \Cref{New Khintchine-Groshev thm}.
 From the classical Borel-Cantelli lemma, one can show that the \emph{almost no} statement holds when $\sum_{\oq\in \ZZ_S^n} \prod_{p\in S} \psi_p(\|\oq\|_p^n)<\infty$, which is the same condition as in \cite{MG2009} (although they use a single function $\psi$ instead of the collection of functions $(\psi_p)_{p\in S}$).
 And then using the formula in \Cref{Volume Formula}, we will see that this condition is equivalent to say that $\int_{\QQ_S^n} \prod_{p\in S}\psi(\|\oy\|_p^n) d\oy<\infty$.
-In \Cref{Sec: Divergence Case: The Quantitative Result}, we first show the $S$-arithmetic analog of Schmidt's theorem \cite[Theorem 1]{Schmidt1960b} for the special case, which fits with our situation.
-As a consequence, we prove \Cref{main thm}.
+In \Cref{Sec: Divergence Case: The Quantitative Result}, we first show two $S$-arithmetic analogs of Schmidt's theorem \cite[Theorem 1]{Schmidt1960b} for the special case, which fit with our situations.
+As a consequence, we prove \Cref{main thm 1} and \Cref{main thm 2}.
+In the last section, let us introduce a few possible questions to be thought of and explain technical reasons why they are not dealt with in this article.